armory/documentation/_spinnaker/policy_engine.md

 ## Enabling the Policy Engine

+Policy Engine is a collection of a features across multiple Spinnaker services.
+At a high level, it implements mechanisims to validate:

+* Pipeline configurations
+* In-flight deployments (also known as Runtime Validation)

-To enable Armory's Policy Engine, add the following configuration to Halyard in `~/.hal/default/profiles/front50-local.yml`:
+To enable Armory's Policy Engine, add the following configuration.

 ```yaml
 armory: